 Depending on where you live and the severity of the storm, hail can be either a minor irritating event or a potentially devastating, destructive threat.
-According to the National Weather Service, hailstones fall to earth from 30,000 feet, reaching up to 120 mph before they hit people, animals, vegetation, vehicles and structures.
-These storms cause $1 billion in damages to crops and property each year, the agency says.
+According to the National Weather Service (NWS), hailstones fall to earth from 30,000 feet, reaching up to 120 mph before they hit trees, vehicles and structures.
+These storms cause $1 billion in damages to crops and property each year, the NWS says.

 Nebraska, Colorado, and Wyoming usually have the most hailstorms, according to the National Severe Storms Laboratory.
 The area where these three states meet is known as “hail alley,” and it averages seven to nine hail days each year.
 But hail storms are not limited to this area, and in 2016 there were 5,601 major hail storms, according to the NWS’ Annual Severe Weather Report Summary.
 And while they may not receive the attention of other weather events like tornadoes, hail storms can cause significant damage.
 In 2016, hail storms caused $3.5 billion in property and crop damage, says the Insurance Information Institute (III).

 So, the next time you spot threatening clouds, take cover and keep this hail damage checklist at the ready.

 Originally published March 2014.